K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ## <div id='2-2'/> 2.2 Logging Service Access

-- Click "Log" Menu from the PaaS-TA Portal Application Details page.
+- Click the "Log" Menu from the PaaS-TA Portal Application Details page.
 ![004]

 - Click "Log Service" from the Application Log page.